Strategy Detail

 - Asymmetric risk/reward is the friend here.
 With a 35-40% win rate typical for breakout systems, a 2:1 (or wider) reward-to-risk ratio is what keeps profit factor above 1

 - No volatility or volume filter.
-The placeholder description mentioned both; this version intentionally ships without them to keep the rule set transparent
+Both are deliberately excluded to keep the rule set transparent

 Best In